-Many clinics offer veterinary-approved toys and accessories for pets.
+Many clinics offer veterinary-approved toys and accessories for pets!
 With all the options out there, sometimes it’s hard to figure out what’s safe.
-Your veterinary hospital can also recommend toys based on your pet’s age, breed, needs, and interests.
+At The Animal Clinic, we’re happy to provide recommendations for toys and other lifestyle products based on your pet’s age, breed, needs, and interests.

 My pet won’t stop chewing/digging/barking/scratching/spraying.
 Where can I find help?

 Certain behaviours can be frustrating and difficult to overcome, and new or worsening behavioural challenges can come up for a variety of reasons.
 Your pet’s home environment, external or internal health issues (such as aches and pains), recent lifestyle changes, and more can all impact their behaviour!

 It’s important during these times to remember to work as a team with your pet!
 Many veterinary hospitals offer behaviour counselling and obedience training.
 If you feel that your pet has begun acting inappropriately or is seemingly not themself, please give us a call so we can book a behavioural assessment and discuss next steps.